pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 $ pulumi destroy
 ```

 You'll be prompted to make sure you really want to delete these resources.
-This can take a minute or two; Pulumi waits until all resources are shut down and deleted before it considers the destroy operation to be complete.

 ```
 Previewing destroy (dev):